-Recall that, for each algorithm, the UBs must be calibrated by choosing appropriate values for the parameter $c$.
-For each algorithm, we do so in the following straightforward way: First, after observing the $8$ random initial points, we determine those two values of $c$ for which the resulting mean width (MW) of the UBs is $0.05$ and $0.5$, respectively (we call this \textsc{MW scaling}).\footnote{We chose two values of MW instead of $c$, since the scales of the algorithms vary by orders of magnitude.} We perform one BO run for both resulting initial values for $c$.
-Additionally, if in the course of a BO run, an algorithm were to choose an input point~$x_{i'}$ very close to an already observed point $x_i$, we increase $c$ dynamically to make it select a different input point instead (we call this \textsc{Dynamic c}; see \Cref{subsubsec:Calibration} for details).
-Given the function range, a value of $0.05$ in \textsc{MW scaling} corresponds to small model uncertainty, such that exploration is mainly due to \textsc{Dynamic c}.
-Smaller values than $0.05$ therefore lead to similar outcomes.
+For each algorithm, the UBs must be calibrated by choosing appropriate values of $c$.
+We do so in the following straightforward way: First, after observing the $8$ random initial points, we determine those two values of $c$ for which the resulting mean width (MW) of the UBs is $0.05$ and $0.5$, respectively (\textsc{MW scaling}).\footnote{We fix MW instead of $c$, since the scales of the algorithms vary by orders of magnitude.} We perform one BO run for both resulting initial values of $c$.
+Additionally, if in a BO run, an algorithm were to choose a point~$x_{i'}$ very close to an already observed point $x_i$, we dynamically increase $c$ to make it select a different one instead (\textsc{Dynamic c}; see \Cref{subsubsec:Calibration} for details).
+A value of $0.05$ in \textsc{MW scaling} corresponds to small model uncertainty, such that exploration is mainly due to \textsc{Dynamic c}.
+Smaller values than $0.05$ thus lead to similar outcomes.
 In contrast, a value of $0.5$ corresponds to large model uncertainties, such that \textsc{Dynamic c} is rarely used.
-Only for the \enquote{plain GP (pGP)} algorithm we use neither \textsc{MW scaling} nor \textsc{Dynamic c}, as pGP uses its default calibration ($c$ is determined by the built-in hyperparameter optimization in every step).
+Only for the \enquote{plain GP (pGP)} we use neither \textsc{MW scaling} nor \textsc{Dynamic c}, as pGP uses its default calibration ($c$ is determined by the built-in hyperparameter optimization in every step).
 However, a comparison of GP and pGP suggests that \textsc{MW scaling} and \textsc{Dynamic c} surpass the built-in calibration (see \Cref{tab:BOresults}).
-As a baseline, we also consider random search (RAND).
+As a baseline, we also report random search (RAND).